Jeffresh/simple-chatty-bot/README.md

 Digital personal assistants help people to drive cars, plan their day, buy something online.
 In a sense, they are simplified versions of artificial intelligence with whom you can talk.
 In this project, you will develop step by step a simple bot that will help you study programming.

+#### This project is a part of the following track Python Developer on JetBrains Academy